About Wormsley

 The improvement programme brought some wonderful additions such as the Lake in the Deer Park and the world-renowned Cricket Ground (along with the establishment of the Sir Paul Getty XI) as well as the addition of the castellated Library, today housing one of the finest private collections of books and manuscripts in the country.

-With 900 years of history behind us, Mark, Caterina and the wider family are focused on ensuring a positive future path for the estate.
-A part of this is their commitment and investment in a wider sustainability agenda and their desire to see a greater number of people enjoying the estate, through the extensive programme of events and activities that makes Wormsley such a vibrant home.
+With 900 years of history, the family are focused on ensuring a positive future path for the estate.
+Part of this is their commitment and investment in a wider sustainability agenda and their desire to see a greater number of people enjoying the estate through the extensive programme of events and activities that makes Wormsley such a vibrant home.

-Although primarily a private family home, this quintessentially English Estate provides the perfect canvas for a limited number of hosting days each year; allowing a small number of private individuals and organisations to hold events such as meetings, conferences, private dining experiences, festivals, corporate days (up to 5,000 guests), family days, cricket, along with country sports days, private parties and weddings.
+Wormsley is a private family home, a quintessentially English estate where a small number of private events can be hosted.
+This allows a small number of private individuals and organisations to hold events such as meetings, conferences, private dining experiences, festivals, corporate days (up to 5,000 guests), family days, cricket, country sports days, private parties and weddings.

 Since the inaugural cricket match in May 1992, Wormsley has welcomed people to enjoy the Estate by coming to host, watch and play cricket – attracting some of the world’s greatest cricketers playing both for and against the Sir Paul Getty XI.

-Since 2011 Wormsley has been the home to Garsington Opera.
+Whilst Sir Paul’s love for cricket and books will always maintain a prominent place at Wormsley, Mark’s passion for Art and Opera can be clearly seen across the estate – most visible in the decision in 2011 to provide a home for Garsington Opera at Wormsley, and the building of the Opera Pavilion.
 Created by Architect Robin Snell this wonderful 600-seat Opera Pavilion is located in Deer Park, near Home Farm, hosting a two-month-long summer opera season each year through June and July.

-The Family’s long-standing support of The Arts is exemplified throughout the Estate, welcoming the artists and opera-lovers who gather each year for Garsington Opera’s performances in the Opera Pavilion, along with bibliophiles or academics who visit the world-famous Sir Paul Getty Library.
+The Family’s long-standing support of The Arts is exemplified throughout the Estate, from Garsington Opera to artwork across the estate and the world-famous Sir Paul Getty Library.

 Visit the Collection